 This course of study matches the suggested curriculum guidelines for APICS, The Association for Operations Management, Production and Inventory Management (CPIM) certification and the Certified Supply Chain Professional (CSCP) certification.
 This is also excellent preparation if you plan to go on to earn your MBA.

-This program consists of five upper division online operations management and supervision courses for a total of 15 credit hours.
+This program consists of five lower-division online operations management and supervision courses for a total of 15 credit hours.

 This course provides students with an understanding of process and product development, quality improvement, and the tools utilized in the production of goods and services.
 Students learn concepts regarding operations, quality, and process management, and evaluate how these concepts can be used to gain a competitive advantage in the industry.
 Students also learn how mathematical models are used to assist in making decisions in regard to operations, inventory, quality, and materials requirements.
 (This course is also offered through CBE.
 Credits earned using this option will appear on transcripts with an “EX” suffix.)